wecarsoniv/augmented-pca/README.md

 ### Approximate Inference Strategies

 In this section, we give a brief overview of the different approximate inference strategies offered for APCA.
+Inference strategy should be chosen based on the data on which the APCA model will be used as well as the specific use case.
+Both aAPCA and sAPCA models use the jointly-encoded approximate inference strategy by default.

 #### Local

 #### Encoded

-#### Joint
+#### Jointly-Encoded

 ## Documentation